Gargron/zeon/README.md

 The 'federated' part means that users on a certain Zeon instance can communicate with users on another instance.
 This is achieved using a protocol suite called OStatus, and it also allows us to communicate with other OStatus applications, including blogs and other social networks.
 For our OStatus needs we're using a gem called Proudhon.

+## Configuration

+You need to create a `config.yml` file in your app's directory.
+This is an example of the file:

+    mysql: mysql://root@localhost/zeon
+    redis: redis://localhost:6379/0
+    root: domain.com
+    site_title: Zeon
+    env: development
+    secret: verysecretphraseforsessions
+    migrate: true
+    chat: false

 ## Dependencies

 Software: